Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Louisiana Stats and Trends

+- Louisiana has played 12 games, with five wins against the spread.

-- This season, the Ragin' Cajuns have two against the spread wins in three games as an underdog of 3 points or more.
+- The Ragin' Cajuns have covered the spread twice this season when underdogs by 3 points or more (in three chances).

-- Louisiana's games this season have hit the over on three of 12 set point totals (25%).
+- Louisiana's games this season have gone over the total in three out of 12 opportunities (25%).

 - When Louisiana records more than 18.9 points, it is 5-6 against the spread and 11-0 overall.

-- In games that Louisiana totals more than 319.7 yards, the team is 4-6 against the spread and 9-1 overall.
+- When Louisiana amasses more than 319.7 yards, the team is 4-6 against the spread and 9-1 overall.

-- The Ragin' Cajuns have eight giveaways this season, while the Mountaineers have 21 takeaways .
+- This season the Ragin' Cajuns have eight turnovers, 13 fewer than the Mountaineers have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.